-$$emb = Emb(Speaker_ID).$$ (1)
+$$emb = Emb(Speaker\ID).$$ (1)

 However, it can be seen that this simple technique cannot represent the characteristics of each speaker (identity, gender, age, health) because it only uses speaker identifiers as input for the module.
 Some studies suggest another representative vector that carries information about the speaker's speaking style: style vector.
 Such as a study [14] that introduced GST (global style token) trained with unknown labels to learn how to model audio expressions and thereby control the synthesis in various styles such as speed, utterance, and textual independence.
 Sometimes the model shows a successful style transition.
 However, interleaved training only guarantees that some possible combinations of style classes are seen during training, resulting in a loss of representation of the speaker's style.
-The study of [11] used SALN (style-adaptive layer normalization) to align the gain and bias of the text input with style extracted from a reference short audio.
-Thus, it is possible to describe in general the style vector s representing the style of speaker X from the $Speech_X$ reference audio input encoded by the style encoder as follows
+The study of [11] used SALN (style-adaptive layer normalization) to align the gain and bias of the text input with style vector s representing the style of speaker X from the Speech\X reference audio input encoded by the style encoder as follows

-$$s = Style_encoder(Speech_X). \tag{2}$$
+$$s = Style\encoder(Speech\X).$$ (2)